dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ## ICRC-7 Block Schema

-ICRC-7 builds on the ICRC-3 specification for defining the format for storing transactions in blocks of the log of the ledger.
+ICRC-7 builds on the [ICRC-3](https://github.com/dfinity/ICRC-1/tree/main/standards/ICRC-3) specification for defining the format for storing transactions in blocks of the log of the ledger.
 ICRC-3 defines a generic, extensible, block schema that can be further instantiated in standards implementing ICRC-3.
 We next define the concrete block schema for ICRC-7 as extension of the ICRC-3 block schema.

 ### Generic ICRC-7 Block Schema

 1. it MUST contain a field `ts: Nat` which is the timestamp of when the block was added to the Ledger
 2. its field `tx`
-    1. CAN contain a field `memo: Blob` if specified by the user
+    1. MAY contain a field `memo: Blob` if specified by the user
-    2. CAN contain a field `ts: Nat` if the user sets the `created_at_time` field in the request.
+    2. MAY contain a field `ts: Nat` if the user sets the `created_at_time` field in the request.

 ### Mint Block Schema

 1. the `tx.op` field MUST be `"7mint"`
 2. it MUST contain a field `tx.tid: Nat`
-3. it CAN contain a field `tx.from: Account`
+3. it MAY contain a field `tx.from: Account`
 4. it MUST contain a field `tx.to: Account`
 5. it MUST contain a field `tx.meta: Value`